 Many sectors today, public or private, are responding to the organizations in charge in giving donations for support and sponsoring refugee families, children, and refugee students.

-Today, our mission is to partner with governments, businesses, civil society organizations, and communities to prevent all forms of violence against children.
+Today, our mission is to partner with governments, businesses, civil society organizations, and communities to prevent violence against children.
 Maintain regular donations flow to provide a sustainable academic process for refugee children.

 Education will empower those children to know their rights and to participate in protecting themselves from abuse of all kinds.

 We as a community need to realize the importance of education for refugee children.
-Donations that we give, whether as individuals, sectors, charities, civil-society organizations, and communities, are crucial to help us provide refugee families and their children with better living conditions, and give them better options to live their lives according to.
+Donations that we give, whether as individuals, sectors, charities, civil society organizations, and communities, are crucial to help us provide refugee families and their children with better living conditions and give them better options to live their lives.

 Children in Need

-Wars and armed conflicts have created many damages and massive crises all over.
+Wars and armed conflicts have created much damage and massive crises all over.

 Families who found themselves obliged to flee their homes overnight have left their entire lives behind them.
 Millions of children are missing their basic needs; nutrition, health care, education, playing, and safety.

-The importance of donations that we are raising the global awareness of can enables us, among many other organizations, charities, civil-society community, and other parties involved, to let refugee children have access to their basic needs.
+The importance of donations that we are raising global awareness of can enable us, among many other organizations, charities, civil-society community, and other parties involved, to let refugee children have access to their basic needs.
 Which are;

 - A good nutrition routine.